 The two are likely officially together, but keeping the media out of their relationship.
 After all, who are we to interfere in their personal lives?
 Nonetheless, their actual passion for one another reflects in the many cute moments the two share in the series.

 Future of Stranger Things

-Although it's quite possible Nancy and Jonathan (or Natalia and Charlie) will face some tension in upcoming episodes, many fans hope the two remain together through any challenges.
+Although it's quite possible Nancy and Jonathan (or Natalia and Charlie) will face some tension in upcoming episodes (love triangles often rear their ugly pointed heads), many fans hope the two remain together through any challenges.

-After two incredible seasons of a spectacular show, I'm more than convinced that Nancy Wheeler belongs with Jonathan Byers, the man she loves and can show her true self to.
-Sorry, Steve, but hey—you made a great babysitter in season 2 and earned the boys' respect.
+After three incredible seasons of a spectacular show, I'm more than convinced that Nancy Wheeler belongs with Jonathan Byers, the man she loves and can reveal her true self to.
+Sorry, Steve, but hey—you make a great babysitter.

 © 2018 Jeremy Gill